saifulbdDev/click-motto/README.md

 ## Running the Development Server

-To start the development server and run the Next.js app, follow these steps:
+To start the development server and run the React + Vite, follow these steps:

 ```bash
 npm run dev